d-becking/nncodec-icml-2023-demo/README.md

 ISO/IEC Standard"** is presented at the ICML 2023 [Neural Compression Workshop](https://neuralcompression.github.io/workshop23).

-**TL;DR** -  The paper presents NNCodec, analyses its coding tools with respect to the principles of information theory and gives comparative results for a broad range of neural network architectures.
+**TL;DR** -  The paper presents NNCodec, analyzes its coding tools with respect to the principles of information theory and gives comparative results for a broad range of neural network architectures.
 Find the article [here](https://openreview.net/forum?id=5VgMDKUgX0).

 ## Table of Contents